Economic growth: Quality of life

+Economic growth in the United States (1860–2020) measured in two ways: (top left) real income per capita (GDP per capita), and (pink panels) the share of households with access to basic services and consumer goods such as electricity, sanitation, household appliances, and communication technologies.

 One theory that relates economic growth with quality of life is the "Threshold Hypothesis", which states that economic growth up to a point brings with it an increase in quality of life.
 But at that point – called the threshold point – further economic growth can bring with it a deterioration in quality of life.
 This results in an upside-down-U-shaped curve, where the vertex of the curve represents the level of growth that should be targeted.
 Happiness has been shown to increase with GDP per capita, at least up to a level of $15,000 per person.

 Economic growth has the indirect potential to alleviate poverty, as a result of a simultaneous increase in employment opportunities and increased labor productivity.
 A study by researchers at the Overseas Development Institute (ODI) of 24 countries that experienced growth found that in 18 cases, poverty was alleviated.

 In some instances, quality of life factors such as healthcare outcomes and educational attainment, as well as social and political liberties, do not improve as economic growth occurs.

-Productivity increases do not always lead to increased wages, as can be seen in the United States, where the gap between productivity and wages has been rising since the 1980s.
+Productivity increases do not always lead to wage growth, as can be seen in the United States, where the gap between productivity and wages has been rising since the 1980s.